 The preparation of financial statements in conformity with GAAP requires management to make a number of significant estimates.
 These include estimates of amount and timing of allowances for credit losses, fair value of certain assets and liabilities, and other estimates that affect the reported amounts of certain assets and liabilities as of the date of the condensed consolidated financial statements and the reported amounts of certain revenues and expenses during the reported period.
 It is likely that changes in these estimates (e.g., valuation changes to the underlying collateral of loans due to changes in market capitalization rates, leasing, credit worthiness of major tenants, occupancy rates, availability of financing, exit plan, loan sponsorship, actions of other lenders, overall economic and capital markets conditions, the broader commercial real estate market, local geographic sub-markets or other factors) will occur in the near term.
-Over the course of the first quarter of 2020, a global outbreak of a novel strain of coronavirus (COVID-19), took place.
+Over the course of the first half of 2020, a global outbreak of a novel strain of coronavirus, or COVID-19, has taken place.
 The outbreak has spread around the world, including to every state in the United States.
 As a result of the pandemic, numerous countries, including the United States, have declared national emergencies.
-As the global impact of the outbreak has been rapidly evolving and as new cases of COVID-19 have quickly spread around the world, many countries, including the U.S., have reacted by instituting quarantines, restrictions on travel, and temporarily closing non-essential businesses.
-Many states in the U.S. instituted varying degrees of "shelter-in-place" guidelines or orders and other measures designed to contain the spread of COVID-19.
-Such actions are creating significant macroeconomic disruptions and adversely impacting many industries.
+Such actions have created significant macroeconomic disruptions and adversely impacted many industries.
 The outbreak could have a continued adverse impact on macroeconomic and market conditions, and trigger a period of global economic slowdown.
-The rapid development and fluidity of this situation precludes any prediction as its consolidated financial statements are reasonable and supportable based on the information available as of March 31, 2020.
-However, the significant degree of uncertainty over the ultimate impact COVID-19 will have on the global economy generally, and the Company's business in particular, makes any estimates and assumptions as of March 31, 2020 inherently less certain than they would be absent the current and potential impacts of COVID-19.
+The rapid development and fluidity of this situation precludes any prediction as to the ultimate adverse impact of COVID-19 on macroeconomic and market conditions.
+The Company believes the estimates and assumptions underlying its consolidated financial statements are reasonable and supportable based on the information available as of June 30, 2020.
+However, the significant degree of uncertainty over the ultimate impact COVID-19 will have on the global economy generally, and the Company's business in particular, inherently less certain than they would be absent the current and potential impacts of COVID-19.
 The Company's actual results could ultimately differ from its estimates and the differences may be material.